Dr Katherine O'Lone

 Katherine holds a BA (1st Class Hons) in Linguistics from UCL, an MA (Distinction) in Cognition and Culture from Queen's University, Belfast and an MSc and PhD in Applied Social Psychology, both from Royal Holloway, University London.
 Here her research focused on the cognitive science of religion and morality, in particular moral transference.
 This refers to episodes where past (im)moral behaviour is displaced into the present, where past in-group behaviour is displaced onto us, and where moral imperatives are displaced onto other (e.g. supernatural) agents.
 Her main research interests are: moral cognition and extremism; religion and pro-sociality and religiosity and morality.

-Katherine's most recent work is about to be published in The Journal for the Cognitive Science of Religion.
+Katherine's most recent work was published in The Journal for the Cognitive Science of Religion.

 As part of her work at the Woolf Institute, Katherine works on a variety of projects; as a researcher (on the Measure of Success project); developing new online course material and disseminating output from a variety of Woolf Institute projects.